Singapore Gambling Regulation

 Online Gambling Regulations in Singapore

-Gambling While offered in a limited form, land-based gambling has been somewhat legalized in Singapore.
-Unfortunately, the same does not apply to online gambling, with the country implementing harsh laws forbidding any form of remote gambling.
-This sector is regulated by the Remote Gambling Act which was enacted in 2014.
-It establishes the legality of online gambling in Singapore as well as the measures taken to block any illegal activities.
+GamblingAlthough land-based gambling is permitted in a limited form in Singapore, the same does not apply to online gambling, with the country implementing harsh laws that forbid any form of remote gambling.
+This sector is regulated by the Remote Gambling Act, which was enacted in 2014.
+It establishes the illegality of most forms of online gambling in Singapore, as well as the measures taken to block any illegal activities.

-According to the Remote Gambling Act, “gambling service” is considered the act of organizing a public lottery, supplying tickets for a public lottery, placing or accepting bets, offering a game of chance that is played for money or something of a monetary value, with players wagering money or something of monetary value to play.
+According to the Remote Gambling Act, “gambling service” is considered the act of organizing a public lottery, supplying tickets for a public lottery, placing or accepting bets, or offering a game of chance that is played for money or something of monetary value, with players wagering money or something of monetary value to play.

 Financial institutions and ISPs that fail to comply with the restrictions imposed by the Remote Gambling Act may also face penalties.
-As the local government is considering amendments to the gambling laws in Singapore, there are also proposals to make the penalties even harsher.
+As the local government is considering amendments to the gambling laws in Singapore, there are proposals to make the penalties even harsher.
 Currently, under the RGA, the highest penalties are inflicted upon operators who are providing illegal online gambling activities for Singaporeans.

 Gambling Regulator in Singapore

-While the CRA deals with the regulation of the two IR land-based casinos in Singapore, the authority that is responsible for the regulation of remote gambling and fruit machines in the country is the Gambling Regulatory Unit (CRU).
+While the CRA deals with the regulation of the two IR land-based casinos in Singapore, the authority responsible for the regulation of remote gambling and slot machines in the country is the Gambling Regulatory Unit (CRU).
 As the gambling industry is evolving at a fast pace, the latest change that the Singaporean government is considering is to merge the CRA and the CRU.
 According to the Ministry of Home Affairs (MHA), by joining forces, the two authorities can ensure better gambling regulation.

 Gambling Taxes in Singapore

-Taxes The current tax rate that applies to the gross gaming revenue (GGR) generated by Singaporean casinos is 15%.
+TaxesThe current tax rate that applies to the gross gaming revenue (GGR) generated by Singaporean casinos is 15%.
 As for the tax that casinos pay on their premium gaming activity, it currently stands at 5%.
 That said, these rates are expected to be significantly increased after the Singaporean government passed the Gambling Duties Act at the beginning of 2022.

 Following the latest amendments in the laws, the 15% tax on GGR of casinos in Singapore will be increased to 18% for a revenue threshold of S$3.1 billion (US$2.3 billion).
 If the GGR exceeds that amount, a tax rate of 22% will apply.
 The changes in the tax rates will also apply to the revenue generated through premium gambling, jumping from 5% to 8% for revenue of up to S$2.4 billion.
 If the revenue from premium gambling exceeds that amount, a tax rate of 12% will be applied.